HamzaAlkhalifi/monitoring_web_scraper/README.md

 ## > Process:
 1- Used jupyter lab to try and test my code before making the web scraper script.
 2- Made a class to make the request and handle cookies if not provided.
-3- Wrote two functions to save the data after scraping.
-First one to save to json, Second one to save to duckdb database.
+3- Wrote two functions to save the data after scraping:
+  - First one to save to json.
+  - Second one to save to duckdb database.
-4- Built the scraper in main.py file and run it for around a week.
+4- Built the scraper in main.py file and run it once every day for around a week.
 5- Made a script to make sure if data is saved into the database.

 ## > Tools: